V-Sekai/manuals/decisions/20240618-schedule-as-binary-tree.md

-# Proposed: Transforming Schedule DAG into a Left-child Right-sibling Binary Tree
+# Draft: Transforming Schedule DAG into a Left-child Right-sibling Binary Tree

 ## The Context